 The Archive project

 Ewyas Lacy is part of the border country of the Marches, which means that records of its turbulent local history since Norman times are widely scattered throughout both England and Wales.
-The Archive project aims to find these records and bring references to them together into a comprehensive, fully searchable framework for historical research.
+The Archive project aimed to find these records and bring references to them together into a comprehensive, fully searchable framework for historical research.

 Each Archive entry summarises where the original document can be found, the reference number and source catalogue at that location, the title, the parish to which the content of the document relates and the date.
 These headings are followed by a summary of the subject matter covered in the document, including, where practicable, principal place and property names, family names, events and dates.
 Observations by the compiler may follow, to provide additional local information or references.
 Images of documents and photographs may also be included when available.